ebo/GentooCNC_RPi/Readme.md

 ## Overview

-This is a fork of the GentooCNC overlay at https://sourceforge.net/projects/gentoocnc/ I wanted to be able to tweak some of the versions available, and use it via layman which currently isn't possible with the original repo.
+This is a fork of CNC-Nidehog's GentooCNC overlay (https://github.com/CNC-Nidehog/GentooCNC) which itself was a fork of an earlier SourceForge effort (https://sourceforge.net/projects/gentoocnc/).
+This fork is intended to bring the original GentooCNC up to date, with a current emphasis on supporting the Raspberry Pi ecosystem.

 ## Setup via layman

 To install the overlays using layman
 ```
-layman -o https://raw.github.com/CNC-Nidehog/GentooCNC/master/repositories.xml -f -a GentooCNC
+layman -o https://raw.github.com/ebo/GentooCNC_RPi/master/repositories.xml -f -a GentooCNC_RPi

 emerge --sync
 ```